cyberark/bash-lib/CONTRIBUTING.md

-# Contibuting
+# Contributing
 Thanks for your interest in bash-lib.
 Before contributing, please take a moment to read and sign our [Contributor Agreement](CyberArk_Open_Source_Contributor_Agreement.pdf).
-This provides patent protection for all Secretless Broker users and allows CyberArk to enforce its license terms.
+This provides patent protection for all bash-lib users and allows CyberArk to enforce its license terms.
 Please email a signed copy to <a href="oss@cyberark.com">oss@cyberark.com</a>